Chestermeedi/Lets-Make-a-Game-Tutorial/README.md

 a little bit of AI
 and how to create interfaces within the program

-Download the "First Game" folder
+Download the "First Game" folder and run the application inside the folder
 or
 Open the "First Game" folder
 Download the .res folder